 The mission of Wild Salmon Center is to promote the conservation and sustainable use of wild salmon ecosystems across the Pacific Rim.
-We identify science-based solutions to sustain wild salmonids and the human communities and livelihoods that depend on them.Wild Salmon Center is an international organization with a staff of 31.
-The Organization has programmatic activities in the Russian Far East, Sakhalin, Kamchatka, Japan, the Olympic Peninsula, Bristol Bay, and the Oregon North Coast.
+We identify science-based solutions to sustain wild salmonids and the human communities and livelihoods that depend on them.Wild Salmon Center is an international organization with programmatic activities in the Russian Far East, Japan, Alaska, British Columbia, Washington, Oregon, and California.
 The home office is located in Portland, Oregon in the Jean Vollum Natural Capital Center.

 Work with Us

 Volunteers and Interns